Carvajal, Trent, Huijsen latest: Real Madrid injury

 Type of injury: Calf

-Alaba was forced off at the interval of Sunday's game against Getafe due to a calf injury, and the Austrian will need to be assessed ahead of this week's Champions League fixture.
+Alaba was forced off at the interval of last weekend's against Getafe due to a calf injury, and the Austrian will miss El Clasico, but he could return against Valencia at the start of November.

 REAL MADRID'S SUSPENSION LIST